ElementalVista/Drummer/README.md

 Drummer Kit app using Javascript.

 Use keyboard by pressing the letters that are associated with the sound keys.
-Also background changes every 30 seconds.
+Background also changes every 30 seconds.

 Check the DrummerKit.png to see a quick snapshot.